JannatunNaeem141/bin/README.md

   - ``DOCUMENT_EXPIRE_TTL``: Number of seconds until documents expire

 And that's it!
 You may now set a custom domain if you'd like the site to be available outside of workers.dev

-# TODO

-I did not invest any time into creating my own frontend yet, all static assets are copied from the original [haste-server](https://github.com/seejohnrun/haste-server).